open-telemetry/opentelemetry-rust/examples/actix-hyper/README.md

 This example shows how to export spans from an actix-web application and ship them to the collector directly via HTTP.
- It uses the batch exporter to avoid excessive network roundtrips to Jaeger.
+ It uses the batch exporter to avoid excessive network round trips to Jaeger.

 ## Usage